Hellenic/fractalysis/README.md

 a configuration panel will be generated so the user can easily change any setting, to adjust the final render.

 User may also save their shader selections and configurations to a preset, to come back to them later.
-It is also possible to render a high quality image (or a video) of the current set and save it for later use.
+It is also possible to render and download an image of the current set.

 ## Up-coming features

-- [ ] Improve existing controls
 - [ ] Controls: Vector control
-- [ ] Controls: Camera control for 3D shaders
+- [ ] Controls: Camera control with mouse
 - [ ] Shader composing (e.g. Mandelbrot + Bloom + HDR)

 ## Inspiration